everyday-cc/ai/_news/2022-07-29-new-hardware-offers-faster-computation-for-artificial-intelligence-with-much-less-energy.md

 ---
 category: news
 title: "New hardware offers faster computation for artificial intelligence, with much less energy"
-excerpt: "Researchers have created protonic programmable resistors -- the building blocks of analog deep learning systems -- that can process data 1 million times faster than the synapses in the human brain.
-These ultrafast,"
+excerpt: "As scientists push the boundaries of machine learning, the amount of time, energy, and money required to train increasingly complex neural network models is skyrocketing.
+A new area of artificial ..."
-publishedDateTime: 2022-07-28T19:51:00Z
+publishedDateTime: 2022-07-28T19:08:00Z
 originalUrl: "https://www.sciencedaily.com/releases/2022/07/220728142923.htm"
 webUrl: "https://www.sciencedaily.com/releases/2022/07/220728142923.htm"
 type: article
-quality: 42
+quality: 40
 heat: -1
 published: false